greenelab/generic-expression-patterns/README.md

 | num_simulated| int: Simulate a compendia with these many experiments, created by shifting the template experiment these many times|
 | num_recount2_experiments_to_download** | int:  Number of recount2 experiments to download.
 Note this will not be needed when we update the training to use all of recount2|

+## Acknowledgements
+We would like to thank David Nicholson, Ben Heil, Jake Crawford, Georgia Doing and Milton Pividori for insightful discussions and code review